g4titanx/RoP/README.md

 # RoP
-experimental projects i consider a rite-of-passage for transcending from [inexperienced] into the top 90% [experienced] based on my terms this is a good reference: https://austinhenley.com/blog/challengingprojects.html
+experimental projects -> my rite-of-passage. this is a good reference: https://austinhenley.com/blog/challengingprojects.html

 ## projects
 - [ ] a state machine, something like the evm (vm) [2025]